hjr265/hjr265.me/content/blog/serving-hjr265-me-from-an-s3-like-bucket-using-a-caddy-module.md

 I have been using `s3cmd` to apply the "public-read" ACL for all the objects uploaded by Hugo.

-I am using Caddy to serve the website using Linode Object Storage's website endpoint.
+I am using Caddy to serve the website using [Linode](https://www.linode.com/lp/refer/?r=8d4f388136825d3d04a90d3f7b0ce6b29732a835) (referral) Object Storage's website endpoint.

 The catch?
 Unless the objects had a "public-read" ACL set, Caddy would serve 404.